 Dárlán Páléncìá Bárcélón

 July 17.2017 – They dance the Pántómìná in the street of Sorsogon.
-They communicate a strong cultural message that Bìkólánó has already owns a distinct culture prior to the coming of Spanish colonizers in the country – and the people of Sorsogon are still proud to dance their cultural heritage..
+They communicate a strong cultural message that Bìkólánó has already owned a distinct culture prior to the coming of Spanish colonizers in the country – and the people of Sorsogon are still proud to dance their cultural heritage..

 The Pántómìná dancers of Kasanggayahan Festival are always theatrically ready to perform and deliver their message as they perform the street dance along the jam-packed Magsaysay Avenue on how to perform the Pántómìná sa Tìnámpó gracefully every year.